Tawny Ports ~ Port ~ Part 2

 I wrote a blog post about ruby port after taking delivery of my first port, a beautiful Crusted Port from Churchill's Estates.
-I have now added a lovely tawny port from Quinta do Vallado to the portfolio so what better time to continue our journey on the Douro river to find out more about port and how tawny port (usually) differs from ruby port?
+I then added a lovely tawny port from Quinta do Vallado to the portfolio so let's continue our journey on the Douro river to find out more about port and how tawny port (usually) differs from ruby port?

 How port is produced

 As mentioned in my ruby port blog post, all port is produced in a similar way to still wine up to the fermentation stage; quite early during that process grape-based alcohol is added to interrupt the fermentation, effectively killing off the yeast in the grape juice so that it can no longer interact with the sugar to produce alcohol.
 This means that some unfermented sugar is retained in the wine making it a naturally sweet wine and raising the ABV from 5 - 9% to about 19% - 22%; the increased level of alcohol also stabilises the port whilst it is ageing.

 The level of sweetness depends on how soon the fermentation is halted.
 Other fortified wines produced by this port method include most Madeiras and Vins Doux Naturels.
 Sherry is made in a similar way but the grape spirit is added after fermentation.

 The English can take some credit for creating port as English merchants added brandy to still red wine to preserve it for transportation.
 Port is produced in the Douro region, a denominated wine region since 1756 and then moved for ageing to the coastal town of Villa Nova de Gaia.
 The wine used to be transported on the river Douro by the beautiful rabelos but these days are moved by road.